marijnh/Postmodern/README.md

     (insert-dao (make-instance 'country :name "Croatia"
                                         :inhabitants 4400000))

-Then, to update Croatia's population, we could do this:
+Staying with the dao class approach, to update Croatia's population, we could do this:

     (let ((croatia (get-dao 'country "Croatia")))